carpentries-lab/metagenomics-analysis/_episodes/09-abundance-analyses.md

 >## Exercise 1: Taxa agglomeration
 >
-> Go into groups and agglomerate the taxa in the data with absolute abundance, so as to have
+> With the following code, in the dataset with absolute abundances,
+> group together the phyla that have small amount of reads, in order to have
 > a better visualization of the data.
 Remember to check the data classes inside
 > your data frame.
-According to the [ColorBrewer](https://github.com/axismaps/colorbrewer/) package
+> According to the [ColorBrewer](https://github.com/axismaps/colorbrewer/) package
 > it is recommended not to have more than 9 different colors in a plot.
 >
 > What is the correct order to run the next chunks of code?
-Compare your graphs with your partners'.
+> Compare your graphs with your partners'.
 >
 > Hic Sunt Leones!
 (Here be Lions!):
 >